-As you undertake discussions with mergers and acquisitions intermediaries, it is beneficial to both parties that you disclose any possible buyers – be that an individual or company – that has expressed an interest in purchasing your business.
+As you undertake discussions with M&A intermediaries, it is beneficial to both you and them that you disclose any possible buyers – an individual or company – that has expressed an interest in purchasing your business.
 That’s any interest, whether the business was for sale at the time or not.
 It also does not matter how long ago the interest was there.
-All possible buyers should be contacted now that your company is available for acquisition.
-Companies who previously inquired about buying your business may be top prospect buyers.
+Now that your company is available for acquisition, all possible buyers should be contacted.
+Companies that previously inquired about buying your business may be top prospect buyers.

 Communication is a critical aspect of any business sale.
-With a seller and their M&A intermediary, both parties should have an expectation that all communication between them should be handled promptly.
-Both should take calls or return them as promptly as possible.
-Experienced M&A brokers, investment bankers and business brokers know time delays kill opportunities when selling a business or purchasing one.
+With a seller and their M&A intermediary, both parties should have an expectation that all communication between them will be handled promptly.
+Both should take calls from the other or return them as promptly as possible.
+Experienced M&A brokers, investment bankers and business brokers know that, when selling a business or purchasing one, time delays can kill opportunities.

-The confidential information memorandum should be a complete document.
-Important sections will take careful thought from a business seller.
-In areas like analysis of the competition, any competitive advantages possessed by the company for sale – along with any deficiencies and ways the company can grow beyond its current status – should be detailed and fairly represented by the seller.
-Additionally, issues such as lawsuits or environmental concerns, should be included in the confidential information memorandum, or CIM.
+The confidential information memorandum (CIM) should be a complete document.
+Important sections will take careful thought from the business seller.
+In areas such as analysis of the competition, any of the company’s competitive advantages – along with any deficiencies and ways the company can grow beyond its current status – should be detailed and fairly represented by the seller.
+Additionally, issues such as lawsuits or environmental concerns should be included in the CIM.

 Providing last year’s financials should be an easy thing for most sellers to provide.
 That is just a start on what you’ll need when successfully selling a business.
-Five years of historical statements plus recent interim statements, plus projections for at least a year are the minimum needed.
+Five years of historical statements, plus recent interim statements, plus projections for at least a year, are the minimum needed.
 Additionally, it is a big advantage if the recent statements are audited.
-This may be an obstacle for small companies, so it is something to get a head-start on getting done.
+This may be an obstacle for small companies, so it is important to get a head start.

-In selling your business, do you want attorneys who are deal-makers or deal-breakers?
-In most cases, experienced M&A transaction attorneys from good firms will do excellent work and are very much deal-makers.
-Sometimes in business sales transactions, an attorney can become a deal-breaker rather than maker.
-Signs to watch out for is a lawyer attempting to take over the deal at an early stage.
-Both the seller and the potential buyer should be aware of this and each make it clear to their respective counsel, they want the business sale to work.
-Changing to a knowledgeable M&A counsel who is a team player is always an option.
+In selling your business, do you want attorneys who are deal makers or deal breakers?
+In most cases, experienced M&A transaction attorneys from good firms will do excellent work and are very much deal makers.
+But that is not always the case; watch out for the lawyer for either side attempting to take over the deal at an early stage.
+Both the seller and the potential buyer should be aware of this and each make it clear to their respective counsel that they want the business sale to work.
+Changing to a knowledgeable M&A counsel who is a deal-focused team player is always an option.